Emerging Talent SRUK/CERU Award 2017

 Requirements for candidates:

-- The candidate must demonstrate his/her research activity in Natural Sciences and Engineering.
+- The candidate must demonstrate their research activity in Natural Sciences or Engineering.

-- The candidate must be of Spanish nationality and have spent at least 3 years of his/her research career in the United Kingdom.
+- The candidate must be of Spanish nationality and have spent at least 3 years of their research career in the United Kingdom.

-- The candidate must be under 40 or have obtained their PhD less than 10 years ago (by the date of the application deadline).
+- The candidate must be under 40 years of age or have obtained their PhD within the last ten years by the date of the application deadline.
+The candidate must also have at least three years of postdoctoral experience.
 Career breaks due to maternity leave (up to 12 months per child), paternity leave, adoption, serious sickness, or caring responsibilities will be taken into consideration (certifying documents will be required).

 - The candidate cannot have received the award in previous years.